|Revision Date||May 1, 2020|

 When DFPS purchases goods or services through the use of a HHS master contract, reporting a vendor’s performance must be coordinated with HHS-PCS.

 Best value criteria considerations used in the original procurement are required information for reporting vendor performance.
 The contract manager must consult all agency personnel who have significant involvement with the contract, including the contract developer and the end user.

 DFPS staff must report the following:

-- Satisfactory and exceptional performance - at contract closeout or termination.
+- Satisfactory and exceptional performance at contract closeout.
 For example:

 - Delivery in advance of due dates;